datacamp/tutorial/cran-comments.md

 'tutorial' registers a custom vignette engine on package load.
 The vignettes that are built feature JavaScript-powered interactive consoles.
 It all works locally, but this release is an experiment to check if it actually works on CRAN as well.
 My apologies if this causes issues.

+https://cran.rstudio.com/web/checks/check_results_tutorial.html still lists some issues with some releases, because pandoc is not installed on those systems.
+I'd be more than happy to fix this if you can suggest a solution.